Import Data To Excel With Power Query! [2 Step-By-Step Examples]

 This should open up the Navigator window as shown above.
 Click the file to preview the contents.

-Tap Load if you simply want to load the data into excel or choose to Transform if you want to transform it before it’s loaded in excel.
+Tap Load if you simply want to load the data into Excel, or choose Transform if you want to transform it before loading it.

 Let’s look into another example of importing data using Power Query from a text file.